vinhthuy2/LlmChat/memory-bank/projectbrief.md

 # LlmChat Project Brief

 ## Project Overview
 LlmChat is a .NET-based chat application that integrates with Ollama for LLM-powered conversations.
 It provides a robust API for chat interactions with support for both synchronous and streaming responses, persistent session storage, and comprehensive logging.
+The system is specifically designed to support English learning through interactive role-play conversations.

 ## Core Requirements
 1. Provide RESTful API endpoints for chat interactions